CrimeOwl AI logoCrimeOwl AI

 Lead #2

-How many customers purchased fake documents from SecondEye Solution and which fraud cases resulted?
+How many customers purchased false documents from SecondEye Solution and what fraudulent transactions resulted?

 Lead #3

-Mohsin Raza is wanted for operating SecondEye Solution, a fraudulent online business based in Karachi, Pakistan that sold digital images of false identity documents including passports, driver's licenses, and national ID cards to customers in over 200 countries since at least 2011.
+Mohsin Raza is wanted by the FBI for operating SecondEye Solution, a fraudulent online business based in Karachi, Pakistan that sold digital images of false identity documents including passports and driver's licenses to over 200 countries since 2011.
 The operation enabled customers to defraud payment processors, e-commerce platforms, and social media companies by using fake documents to verify accounts.
-A federal arrest warrant was issued on January 28, 2020, and Raza is believed to remain at large in Karachi.
+Raza was charged federally on January 28, 2020, and is believed to remain at large in Karachi.

 Case